Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-lifecycle.md

 - **NodeSettingsValidated**: (by configuring valid node settings) leads to the lifecycle stage **Operational**.
 As your licenses are part of the node settings, validated settings always entail a valid license.

 One event could happen that will not change the nodes lifecycle stage:
-- **NodeSettingsInvalidated**: only happens if [unset](/docs/cli#unset-settings-on-one-or-more-nodes) one or more node settings while the node already has invalid settings.
+- **NodeSettingsInvalidated**: only happens if one or more node settings are [unset](/docs/cli#unset-settings-on-one-or-more-nodes) while the node already has invalid settings.

 :::tip
 Please note that you can already deploy apps and/or set app settings at this point.
 You cannot start the apps though, as starting apps requires an operational node.